aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 {{< gist "aspose-words-gists" "b237846932dfcde42358bd0c887661a5" "convert-image-to-pdf.java" >}}

 To make this code work, you need to add references to Aspose.Words, Java.awt.image, and javax.imageio class packages to your project.

+## Reduce PDF Output Size

+When saving to PDF, you can specify whether you want to optimize the output.
+To do this, you need to set the [OptimizeOutput](https://reference.aspose.com/words/java/com.aspose.words/fixedpagesaveoptions/#getOptimizeOutput) flag to true, and then redundant nested canvases and empty canvases will be removed, neighbor glyphs with the same formatting will be concatenated.

+The following code example shows how to optimize the output:

+{{< gist "aspose-words-gists" "b237846932dfcde42358bd0c887661a5" "[optimize-output.java](http://optimize-output.java/)" >}}

+{{% alert color="primary" %}}

+Using the **OptimizeOutput** property may affect the accuracy of content display.

+{{% /alert %}}

 ## See Also